Hosmer's homer gives Padres another win over D-backs

 TRAINER'S ROOM

-Diamondbacks: Placed INF Wilmer Flores on the 10-day injured list with a bruised right foot, retroactive to Monday, and recalled Ildemaro Vargas from the Triple-A Reno.
+Diamondbacks: Left fielder David Peralta came out of the game with right shoulder soreness. ...
+INF Wilmer Flores was placed on the 10-day injured list with a bruised right foot, retroactive to Monday, and Ildemaro Vargas was recalled from the Triple-A Reno.

 Padres: C Francisco Mejia (left knee strain) started a rehab assignment with Triple-A El Paso.